 The story saw a sequel almost immediately, along with several homages and references to it over the years.
 And of course, in 2015 Marvel used a new version of the crossover to relaunch its entire line, and bring elements of its alternate realities into the mainstream Marvel Universe.

 Marvel teased that they were canceling all the X-Men series, and then they did the insane: they actually did it!
 Well, for a few months, anyway.

-When Xavier's loony son David Haller a.k.a.
-Legion decides he's going to make daddy's dream come true, he transports himself back in time to when Xavier and Magneto are still friends, hoping to kill Magneto and prevent anything standing in Charles' way.
-Of course, it goes horribly wrong because they're still friends, and Charles jumps in the way of the blast, instantly killing him and sending a wave of reality-shifting throughout time.
-This resulted in the world as we knew it freezing in a crystalline reality bubble while also creating an entire alternate universe.
+Then Xavier's son David Haller a.k.a.
+Legion decides he's going to make daddy's dream come true by transporting himself back in time to kill Magneto and prevent anything standing in Charles' way - even if those two men were friends at the time.
+Of course, it goes horribly wrong because they're still friends, and Charles jumps in the way of the blast, instantly killing him and sending ripples - or rather, tsunami waves - of reality-shifting throughout time.
+This resulted in the world as we knew it freezing in a crystalline reality bubble, and also creating an entire alternate universe following these new events.
 In this new world, Apocalypse rose early, before the X-Men could ever be formed to stop him, and successfully took over the world.

 It beat Age of Apocalypse by one vote.
 One of the newest stories on our list, Marvel's Civil War asked the question, "Whose side are you on?"

 The story started with a bang (so sorry) as the New Warriors, while trying to subdue a B-list villain, were involved in the resulting explosion that killed 600 (including many children in an elementary school) at Stamford, Connecticut.
 This fast-tracks the Superhuman Registration Act, requiring anyone with powers and abilities beyond that of a mortal person to register with the government - thereby revealing their identity, with the caveat that they must train with government-approved heroes if they want to keep using their powers.